Approved e-Learning course

 - Incorrect work equipment that can cause harm and hazards

 - Risk control measures to minimise risks

-This working at height risk assessment health and safety e-learning course requires no prior subject knowledge or course certification.
+This risk assessment for working at height health and safety e-learning course requires no prior subject knowledge or course certification.
 All that is required is an internet connection and a suitable device.

-This essentials of work at height risk assessment course is ideal for anyone responsible for conducting work at height risk assessments in the workplace.
+This risk assessment working at height online course is ideal for anyone responsible for conducting work at height risk assessments in the workplace.

 Choosing Human Focus for this online programme provides the following benefits to the participants

 - IIRSM approved

 - Compliant with health and safety regulations

 - High-quality video with voiceover